Lennart Skoglund: Breakthrough at Hammarby

 On 5 June 1946, Lennart Skoglund made his senior debut for Hammarby, who by then competed in the Swedish third tier, in a friendly against the Finnish club Sudet.
 Aged 16, he made 11 competitive appearances during the season as the club finished at the foot of Division 2 Östra.
 In a friendly against then domestic giants Degerfors IF during the spring of 1947, Skoglund received much praise from constantly outshining his opponent Olle Åhlund – a Swedish international – on the left flank.

 At this time in his life, Skoglund also received the famous nickname "Nacka" due to the presence of another player with the same name at Hammarby.
 The origin of his moniker is however disputed.
 Some sources claim Skoglund got dubbed as "Nacka" since he had been playing football in the Stockholm-outskirt Nacka during the winters.
-Others say it derives from the fact that his older brother Georg "Jojje" Skoglund represented the club Nacka FF, whilst some consider it as a homage to his father's profession as a gardener in said area.
+Others say it derives from the fact that his older brother Georg "Jojje" Skoglund represented the club Nacka FF, while some consider it as a homage to his father's profession as a gardener in said area.

 Skoglund played his last game for Hammarby on 19 October 1949, against Västerås SK in Division 3 Östra.
 Across four seasons with Hammarby, Skoglund would appear 57 times in the lower leagues.